LaunchCodeEducation/liftoff/src/git-workflow.rst

 Pull Requests
 -------------
 A pull request (PR) represents the process of merging (or pulling) a feature branch into master.
 A pull request is created and managed on your repository page on github.com.
-Pull requests are also referred to as PRs.
+Pull requests provide a user interface for reviewing files that were changed, approving the changes, and finally merging those changes into the master branch.

 .. note::